ubilabs/axidraw/README.md

 ## Background

-This project started when we were preparing our sponsor booth at JSConf.eu.
-Instead of just spreading swag, we wanted something individual that people will love to bring home.
-And because we are always surrounded by digital products, an analog print could make a difference.
+This project started when we were preparing our sponsor booth at JSConf EU 2018.
+Instead of just spreading swag, we wanted something original and customizable that people would love to take home.
+And since we are surrounded by digital products all day, we thought that an analog print could definitely make a difference.

-At Ubilabs we work with all kind of mapping frameworks such as the Google Maps API or Mapbox.gl.
-It was an obvious next step that our little friendly robot should draw one of these maps for you.
+At Ubilabs, we work with all kinds of mapping frameworks such as the Google Maps API or Mapbox.gl.
+The obvious next step was that our little friendly robot would be drawing one of these maps for you.

 In the end, we were quite overwhelmed by the positive feedback.
-The robot was drawing non-stop and we produced more than 100 maps in two days.
-What we like most, was that it was a kind of ice-breaker when talking to strangers.
+The robot was drawing non-stop during the conference and we produced more than 100 maps in two days.
+What we liked most was that it was a real ice-breaker when talking to strangers.
 We always asked them where they live to start the conversation.
-And while watching the robot drawing their personal map we learned from them and had the chance to explain what Ubilabs is doing.
+And while watching the robot draw their personal map, we got to know them and had the chance to tell them what we’re doing at Ubilabs.

 ## Links

-Visit [ubilabs.net](https://ubilabs.net/) for more projects like this and follow [@ubilabs](https://twitter.com/ubilabs) on Twitter.
+Follow [@ubilabs](https://twitter.com/ubilabs) on Twitter for more projects like this and visit [ubilabs.net](https://ubilabs.net/) to find out what kind of map projects we’re doing for our customers.

 ## Acknowledgment